exoscale/terms/terms.markdown

 The credit will be calculated based on the monthly service charge for the affected Services.
-The Client shall address a Service Unavailability Credit request within ten (10) business days via email to sales@exoscale.ch mentionning the Client name and address as well as the times and dates of the unavailability.
+The Client shall address a Service Unavailability Credit request within ten (10) business days via email to sales@exoscale.ch mentioning the Client name and address as well as the times and dates of the unavailability.
 If the unavailability is confirmed by the Supplier, credits will be applied within two billing cycles after Supplier’s receipt of Client’s